On Rate-Optimal Partitioning Classification from Observable and from Privatised Data: Partitioning classification from observable data

 with a $\tilde c>0$ and $\gamma_1 \geq 0$, then the combined margin and density condition holds.

-Under mild regularity conditions, the following theorem contains tight upper bounds on the rate of convergence of the error probability.
-Interestingly, only the dimension $d_a$ of the absolutely continuous component matters.
-The proof is presented in Section \ref{sec:proof}.
+The following theorem establishes new upper bounds on the convergence rate of the error probability without requiring the SDA condition.
+Interestingly, only dimension $d_a$ matters, hence if the absolutely continuous component is concentrated within a low dimensional subspace, then the convergence is fast.
+The proof of Theorem \ref{thm:nonpriv} is presented in Appendix \ref{app:a2}.

-\begin{theorem} Assume that $X$ is bounded, $m$ satisfies the Lipschitz condition \eqref{eq:lip} and the margin condition \eqref{eq:margin} with $0\le\gamma$.
-In addition, the combined margin and density condition \eqref{eq:fhmargin} holds with $\gamma_1 \geq 0$.
-Let $(h_n)$ be a monotonic decreasing null sequence.
+\begin{theorem} Assume that $X$ is bounded, $m$ satisfies the Lipschitz condition, \Eqref{eq:lip}, and the margin condition, \Eqref{eq:margin} with $\gamma \geq 0$.
+In addition, the combined margin and density condition of \Eqref{eq:fhmargin} holds with $\gamma_1 \geq 0$.
+Let $(h_n)$ be a monotonic decreasing sequence with zero limit.
 Then, we have

 \end{theorem}